khaledEltohamy/currency/README.md

 ## List of supported currencies with their country’s flag , Store the data locally in a database.

- It contains a set of cards consisting of the names of the countries and their corresponding currency names and taught them using three API requests.
+ It contains a set of cards consisting of the names of the countries and their corresponding currency names and taught them using multi API requests.

  A few resources:
 - [Free API for the app]( https://free.currencyconverterapi.com/)